Ghimanshigit03/MushroomClassification_AI-ML/README.md

 5. Finding a relation between population and Habitat of Mushroom

 # TASK - 2 📌
-->Determining whether the problem requires classification or regression analysis.
-->Implementing the appropriate classification or regression techniques on the dataset.
+->Determining whether the problem requires classification or regression analysis ->Implementing the appropriate classification or regression techniques on the dataset